JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 nothing # hide
 ```

-Note that we use integer division to set the length in the `range` function.
+We used integer division to set the length in the `range` function.
 In the same way, we can create a vector of colors.
-The Plots package provides the `palate` function that allows generating equidistantly spaced colors from a given color scheme
+The Plots package provides the `palette` function that allows generating equidistantly spaced colors from a color scheme.

 ```@repl plots
 c = palette(:viridis, 2);
 typeof(c)
 ```

-However, as shown in the example above, the `palette` function returns the `ColorPalette` type.
-It is perfectly fine in most cases.
-However, in our case, we want to concatenate two vectors of colors together.
-So we have to use the `collect` function to extract the vector of colors from the `ColorPalette` type
+The `palette` function returns the `ColorPalette` type.
+Since we want to concatenate two vectors of colors together, we have to use the `collect` function to extract the vector of colors from the `ColorPalette` type.

 ```@repl plots
 c = collect(palette(:viridis, 2))
 ```

-Now we can use a similar code as before in combination with the `rev` keyword to change the order of colors
+Now we can use a similar code as before in combination with the `rev` keyword to change the order.

 ```@example plots
 color = vcat(